-By timothy from Slashdot's price-vs-performance department
+By timothy from Slashdot's fire-department-do-you-read-me department

 .Read Replies (0)

-By timothy from Slashdot's you-like-this department
+By timothy from Slashdot's really-fast-baby-on-board department

 writes with this snippet: "Just as Google's self-driving Prius goes for distance, recently passing 300,000 miles, Stanford's self-driving Audi TTS instead has the need for speed.
 The Audi, known as Shelley, sped around the Thunderhill Raceway track north of Sacramento topping 120 miles per hour on straightaways.
 The less than two and a half minutes it took to complete the 3-mile course is comparable to times achieved by professional drivers."

 Now if only Montana could take a cue from Montana's rules for self-driving cars

 , and bring back "reasonable and prudent" speed regulation

 , driving out west could get a lot more exciting.Read Replies (0)